Can I file A Student Loan Bankruptcy?

 The forgiveness of student loans in bankruptcy is not an all or nothing issue.
 The Court can order some of the loans paid and others discharged.

-Another issue is parental liability for cosigned student loans.Student Loan Bankruptcy
+Another issue is parental liability for cosigned student loans.student loan bankruptcy

 A family could end up with the former student having the debt forgiven in a bankruptcy proceeding and the debtor’s parents stuck with paying the loan back.
 The parents would have to file their own Bankruptcy to attempt to get the student loans discharged.
 The main difficulty with student loan forgiveness is a conflict with the IRS code.
 Any debt forgiven is counted as income unless the forgiveness of the debt occurs in a bankruptcy.
 A person could complete the DOE repayment plans and have $50000 in forgiven debt.
 That becomes income and is taxed by the IRS.